AtenDesignGroup/aten-d8-profile/README.md

-# aten-profile-d8
+# Drupal 8 Install Profile
-An install profile for starting new sites in Drupal 8.
+Mainly help setup Aten sites in a consistent way.
+Use the same admin theme, etc.